www.sillybeliefs.com

 Think about it.
 If you know that there is no fashion outfit, accessory or hairstyle that you would be happy wearing continuously for the rest of your life, why doesn't this apply to tattoos?
 No matter how much you love those ugg boots and mini skirt now, do you honestly think you'll still want to be wearing them in twenty years time?
 How many times have you changed your cell phone since you first got one?
 Leave yourself the same option with your body.
 Don't sign up to one design for life.
 If you want a tattoo get a fake one.

-Posted by the 'Silly Beliefs' Team, 19 Oct, 2007 ~ Add a Comment
+Posted by the 'Silly Beliefs' Team, 19 Oct, 2007 ~ Add a Comment Send to a Friend

 Comments: